Electric Vehicle Routing and Charging/Discharging under Time-Variant Electricity Prices: VNS/TS Hybrid Heuristic for EVRPTW-TP

 \subsection{Initialization}

 In the initialization step, routes are constructed such that each customer with a positive demand is visited exactly once.
-For that, the well known sweep heuristic is used to obtain the initial feasible solution \citep{cordeau2001unified}.
-The pseudo-code for the sweep heuristic is presented in Algorithm~\ref{Alg:Initialization}.
+For that, the well known sweep heuristic is used to obtain the initial feasible solution {without charging and discharging operations} \citep{cordeau2001unified}.
 Customers are first sorted according to an increasing order of the geometric angle using as a reference a randomly selected point.
 Then, starting from the customer with the smallest angle, customers are inserted to the active route at the position resulting in the minimal increase of the travel distance of the route.
 Once the battery or cargo constraints of the active route are violated, a new route is initiated until the number of routes used so far is equal to the EV fleet size.
 Then, all the remaining customers are inserted into the last route.